PSUBeacon/CMPSC488SP24SecTuesday/README.md

 - 🛠 IDE: [JetBrains GoLand](https://www.jetbrains.com/go/)
 - ...specify the file that has the instructions to set up the dev env

+## 🛠 Deployment and CI/CD Workflow

+### Build Workflows

+- The repository is configured with build workflows to compile binary files and store them as zipped artifacts in the GitHub Actions artifact store.
+- Locations of the build files:
+  - For the Golang backend: [go-build.yaml](https://github.com/PSUBeacon/CMPSC488SP24SecTuesday/blob/main/.github/workflows/go-build.yaml)
+  - For the React frontend: [fe-build.yaml](https://github.com/PSUBeacon/CMPSC488SP24SecTuesday/blob/main/.github/workflows/fe-build.yaml)

+We utilize cross-platform compilation to compile the backend code for both Raspberry PI 3 and Raspberry PI 4 versions.

+#### Build for Raspberry PI 3

+- To build the binary file for Raspberry PI 3, we use the following flags with `go build`: `GOOS=linux GOARCH=arm GOARM=7`

+#### Build for Raspberry PI 4

+- To build the binary file for Raspberry PI 4, we use the following flags with `go build`: `GOOS=linux GOARCH=arm64`

+#### Service Deployment

+- GitHub Actions is configured to SSH into machines using IP addresses stored in the Secrets storage.
+It copies artifacts to these end machines using an SSH key, which is also located in the Secrets store.

+### Service Testing

+#### Test Workflow

+- The repository has a test workflow configured to test the software using GitHub Actions.
+- Location of the test workflow files:
+  - For the Golang backend: [test-api.yaml](https://github.com/PSUBeacon/CMPSC488SP24SecTuesday/blob/main/.github/workflows/test-api.yaml)

+#### Testing Details

+- GitHub Actions is used to run automated tests of the software.
+- The build pipeline performs the following tasks:
+  - Spins up a MongoDB server.
+  - Imports database definitions into the MongoDB server running within a container on GitHub Actions.
+  - Builds and runs binaries in the container.
+  - Executes API requests to test various endpoints and overall software functionality.
+  - Utilizes the Testify library to facilitate writing and running tests.

 ## 🎙️ Communication

 - 📪 Communication Platform: All team communications will be managed via MS Teams.